EmmoCodes/EmmoCodes/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=emmocodes&label=Profile%20views&color=0e75b6&style=flat" alt="emmocodes" /> </p>

-As an aspiring Junior Web Developer, I'm passionate about the world of coding and crafting compelling online experiences.
-With my enthusiasm for technology and a commitment to continuous improvement, I'm eager to expand my skills in web development.
+As an aspiring Junior Developer, I'm passionate about the world of coding and crafting compelling online experiences.
+With my enthusiasm for technology and a commitment to continuous improvement, I'm eager to expand my skills in development.
 Through my education and hands-on experience, I have gained a solid foundation in various programming languages and development tools.
 I'm motivated to tackle new challenges, learn from experienced developers, and develop innovative solutions to make a positive contribution to the web development industry.

-- 🔭 I’m currently increasing my knowledge in **Backend**.
+- 🔭 I’m currently increasing my knowledge in **backend with Go** and various other **backend tools**.

 - 💻  **Portfolio: https://orlandidev.com/**